AverageHoarder/mkvpropr/README.md

 ### default flag
 While forced, hearing impaired and commentary flags are hardcoded per input, the default flag is optional.<br>
-Append a `1` to an input if you want the track to get the default flag (multiple default flags are possible).<br>
+Append a `1` to an input if you want the track to get the default flag (multiple tracks can have a default flag).<br>
 `en1` for example would result in the english track having the default flag enabled.

 ### ignore_dirs